Exceptions to the General Rules

 For a complete list of exceptions and exemptions, please see the California State University residency website.

 Important note: This summation is not a complete explanation of the laws regarding California residence for tuition purposes.
-Applicable sections of the California Education Code and Title 5 of the California Code of Regulations are available for review at the Admissions Office, Room 206, 8:00 am to 5:00 pm.
+Applicable sections of the California Education Code and Title 5 of the California Code of Regulations are available for review at the Admissions Office, Building 172H, Second floor, 8:00 am to 5:00 pm.
 You may also review them online at:

 You may also contact the Admissions Office with questions concerning residency issues not covered here.